localrivet/gomcp/README.md

 }
 ```

-## Example Executables
+## Examples

-The `examples/` directory contains more elaborate client/server pairs demonstrating specific features like authentication, rate limiting, different transports (SSE), and various tool implementations.
-These provide a more comprehensive demonstration of the library's capabilities.
+The `examples/` directory contains various client/server pairs demonstrating specific features and transports.
+Each example is a self-contained Go module.

+**Running Examples:**

-To run the basic stdio server/client example:
+Most examples follow a similar pattern.
+To run an example:

-1. Build the server: `go build -o mcp_server ./examples/server/`
+1. Navigate to the example's directory (e.g., `cd examples/basic/server`).
-2. Build the client: `go build -o mcp_client ./examples/client/`
+2. Run the server using `go run .`.
-3. Run them connected via a pipe: `./mcp_server | ./mcp_client`

-_(Check the log output on stderr for details)_

-To run the SSE example:
+3. In another terminal, navigate to the corresponding client directory (e.g., `cd examples/basic/client`).

-1. Start the server: `go run ./examples/sse-server/main.go` (or build and run)
+4. Run the client using `go run .`.

-2. In another terminal, start the client: `go run ./examples/sse-client/main.go` (or build and run)
+**Example Categories:**

+- **`examples/basic/`**: Demonstrates simple stdio communication.
+- **`examples/http/`**: Shows integration with various Go HTTP frameworks/routers (Chi, Echo, Fiber, Gin, Go-Zero, Gorilla/Mux, HttpRouter, Beego, Iris, Net/HTTP) using the SSE transport.
+Run the server from `examples/http/<framework>/server/` and use a generic SSE client (like the one in `examples/cmd/gomcp-client` configured for SSE) or a browser-based client.
+- **`examples/websocket/`**: Demonstrates the WebSocket transport.
+Run the server from `examples/websocket/server/` and use a generic WebSocket client (like `examples/cmd/gomcp-client` configured for WebSocket).
+- **`examples/configuration/`**: Shows how to load server configuration from JSON, YAML, or TOML files.
+Run the specific server (e.g., `cd examples/configuration/json/server && go run .`) which loads the corresponding config file (e.g., `examples/configuration/json/config.json`).
+- **`examples/auth/`**: Example demonstrating authentication concepts (details TBD).
+- **`examples/billing/`**: Example demonstrating billing/quota concepts (details TBD).
+- **`examples/rate-limit/`**: Example demonstrating rate limiting (details TBD).
+- **`examples/kitchen-sink/`**: A more complex example combining multiple features (details TBD).
+- **`examples/cmd/`**: Contains generic command-line client and server implementations that can be configured for different transports.

+_(Check the specific README within each example directory for more detailed instructions if available.)_

 ## Documentation